delaneymethod/scheduler/README.md

 This document focuses on running the web app in a Docker environment and that you have Ubuntu, Docker, Jenkins, Node and Git experience/knowledge.

+The Docker images were built using Docker for Mac with Ubuntu as the base image.
+They have not been tested on Docker for Windows and therefore might not run on Windows.

+If you are running Windows, please refer to the Hot Module Replacement (HMR) Development steps.

 ## DEVELOPMENT

 This section assumes you already have Docker setup and running locally.